bparanj/crystal/computer/electronics/basics/mats.md

 1. **Ensure Proper Setup**: Before measuring, ensure the resistivity meter is calibrated and functioning correctly.
 Most resistivity meters will have probes or electrodes that need to be placed on the mat surface.

-2. **Place the Probes Correctly**: Place the meter’s probes on the mat surface, typically at a specified distance apart.
+2. **Place the Probes Correctly**: Place the meter’s probes on the mat surface,  at a specified distance apart.
 Follow the manufacturer’s instructions for your resistivity meter to ensure accurate readings.

 3. **Take the Measurement**: Turn on the resistivity meter and take a reading of the surface resistance or resistivity.
 The measurement is often displayed in ohms per square (Ω/sq) for surface resistivity.

 4. **Interpret the Measurement**:
-   - **ESD Mat**: An ESD mat typically has a surface resistivity between \(10^6\) and \(10^{11}\) ohms per square (Ω/sq).
+   - **ESD Mat**: An ESD mat  has a surface resistivity between \(10^6\) and \(10^{11}\) ohms per square (Ω/sq).
 If your measurement falls within this range, the mat is likely an ESD mat, designed to dissipate static electricity safely.
    - **Soldering Mat**: A soldering mat generally has a very high resistivity, often greater than \(10^{12}\) ohms per square (Ω/sq).
 If your measurement is significantly higher than \(10^{11}\) Ω/sq, it indicates that the mat is an insulator and not intended for ESD protection.

 ### Brief